openhealthcare/opal-lab/README.md

 Modelling lab tests presents a lot of challenges as there are literally thousands of different tests.

-These tests have results particular to them, and sometimes additional meta data.
+These tests have results particular to them, and sometimes additional metadata.

-Given we don't want to model all of these as seperate sql tables we use a Django proxy model abstraction.
+Given we don't want to model all of these as seperate SQL tables we use a Django proxy model abstraction.

 The `LabTest` class is the parent of the test proxy models.
 It's generic enough that